JNRowe/vim-configs/vimrc.d/index.rst

 ``vimrc.d`` - Main configuration files
 ======================================

-With the notable exception of ``dein`` configuration, this directory is for configuring :command:`vim`’s built-in functionality.
-The ``dein`` configuration is here because it needs to be read before :doc:`localcfg settings
-<../localcfg/index>` can be used.
+With the notable exception of :repo:`dein.vim <Shougo/dein.vim>` configuration, this directory is for configuring :command:`vim`’s built-in functionality.
+The ``dein.vim`` configuration is here because it needs to be read before :doc:`localcfg settings <../localcfg/index>` can be used.

 Contents
 --------